mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 Websites may continue to listen on port 80 (HTTP) so that users do not get connection errors when typing a URL into their address bar, as browsers currently connect via HTTP for their initial request.
 Sites that listen on port 80 should only redirect to the same resource on HTTPS.
 Once the redirection has occurred, [HSTS](#http-strict-transport-security) should ensure that all future attempts go to the site via HTTP are instead sent directly to the secure site.
 APIs or websites not intended for public consumption should disable the use of HTTP entirely.

-Redirections should be done with the 301 redirects, unless they redirect to a different path, in which case they may be done with 302 redirections.
 Sites should avoid redirections from HTTP to HTTPS on a different host, as this prevents HSTS from being set.

 ### Examples